ploomber/projects/README.md

 # list examples
 ploomber examples

-# download one example
+# download example with name
 ploomber examples --name {name}
 ~~~

 ## How to read the examples

-Each example contains a `README.md` file with more information, and a
-`README.ipynb` file, which has the same contents as the `.md` file but in a
-Jupyter notebook format and with the output from each cell.
+Each example contains a `README.md` file that describes it; a `README.ipynb` is also available with the same contents but in Jupyter notebook format and commands outputs.
+In addition, files for `pip` (`requirements.txt`) and  `conda` (`environment.yml`) are provided for local execution.

 ## Index